What Is The Greatest Common Factor Of 51 And 85

 Here, we notice that 17 is the only factor common to both.
 This highlights the importance of prime factorization in identifying the GCF.
 By examining the prime factors, we can easily identify the largest shared factor.

 In practical terms, knowing the GCF is valuable.
-Take this case: if you want to simplify a fraction, you often divide both the numerator and the denominator by their GCF.
-And in the case of a fraction like 51/85, dividing both numbers by 17 gives us 3/5.
+On top of that, in the case of a fraction like 51/85, dividing both numbers by 17 gives us 3/5.
+Day to day, for instance, if you want to simplify a fraction, you often divide both the numerator and the denominator by their GCF.
 This simplification makes calculations easier and more intuitive.

 But why is the GCF so important beyond just simplifying fractions?
-On top of that, for example, in solving equations or working with ratios, understanding the GCF helps in finding the most efficient solution.
-Here's the thing — it makes a difference in various mathematical operations.
+Now, it is important here in various mathematical operations.
+As an example, in solving equations or working with ratios, understanding the GCF helps in finding the most efficient solution.
 It also appears in real-world scenarios, such as dividing resources evenly or planning events with multiple participants.

 Applying the Euclidean algorithm to 51 and 85: